Link4Electronics/ManiaDrive/README.md

 sudo cmake --install .
 ```

-The game expects data files (`rayphp/`, textures, sounds, etc.) relative to the working directory.
+The game expects data files (textures, sounds, etc.) relative to the working directory.
 Run from the project root or install first.

 PHP scripts at the root of the repo (`anim.php`, `mania_localtracks.php`, etc.) must be copied or symlinked into the game's data directory: